NexusNation/Documentation/Guides/TTT.md

 **Taser** - This can be used to identify players.
 When scanned, the player will glow either green or red.
 If the player glows green they are innocent.
 However, if they glow red then they are a traitor and should be killed.

-**Heal shot** - When used by a player, this item will heal the player, increasing their health by 50hp.
+**Heal Shot** - When used by a player, this item will heal the player, increasing their health by 50hp.

-**Hurt shot** - This item can be bought by a traitor and will be instantly dropped on the floor.
+**Hurt Shot** - This item can be bought by a traitor and will be instantly dropped on the floor.
 When picked up and used by another player, it will begin to damage them until they have lost a total of 50hp.<font style="color: rgb(255,0,0)"> - Traitor only</font>

 **Exojump** - This item will give you a competitive advantage when it comes to movement.
 It will allow you to jump faster and further when moving around.